 4. Implement Infection Control Measures:

 Infection control measures are essential to prevent the spread of CAIs in the community.
-These measures include hand hygiene, respiratory hygiene, and environmental cleaning.
-Healthcare professionals should adhere to strict hand hygiene protocols, washing their hands frequently with soap and water or using alcohol-based hand sanitizers.
+On top of that, these measures include hand hygiene, respiratory hygiene, and environmental cleaning.
+Which means healthcare professionals should adhere to strict hand hygiene protocols, washing their hands frequently with soap and water or using alcohol-based hand sanitizers.
 Patients should be educated about the importance of hand hygiene and respiratory hygiene, such as covering their mouths and noses when coughing or sneezing.

 Environmental cleaning and disinfection are important for reducing the risk of transmission of pathogens from contaminated surfaces.
 Healthcare facilities should have protocols in place for routine cleaning and disinfection of frequently touched surfaces, such as doorknobs, light switches, and countertops.